-- 4. If you chose Malware Entrapment Profile, skip to Step 8. - 5.
-If the window displays an Applies To area above the list, select whether the condition will apply to the items you select or to the items you do not select. - 6.
+- 5. If the window displays an Applies To area above the list, select whether the condition will apply to the items you select or to the items you do not select. - 6.
 Select the appropriate check boxes in the list.
 If the window displays a Select/Deselect All check box, you can use this if it will be useful. - 7.
-If the condition has any other special fields or requirements to fill in, fill them in appropriately, skip Step 8 and then continue with Step 9. - 8.
+If the condition has any other special fields or requirements to fill in, fill them in appropriately, skip Step 8 and then continue with <cross reference>Step 9. - 8.
 Perform this step only if you chose Malware Entrapment Profile as the condition name.
 The window displays a Security Level setting slider.
 The default setting is None.
 Depending on the policy type, it might also display an HTML repair check box.
 Do the following: - a.
 To change the security level setting, use the slider to set the appropriate value for example, Basic or Strict.

-For information about the level, click the relevant level link (for example, Medium).
-The Secure Web Gateway Rule Updates window opens.
-This window provides relevant information.
+To view the Common Vulnerabilities and Exposures (CVEs) covered under a security level, click the relevant level link (for example, Medium).
+The Secure Web Gateway Rule Updates window opens in your browser.